 Why it’s an industry game-changer

-An investor may have enjoyed healthy returns already and the Seedrs Secondary Market provides them the opportunity to realise these without the company having to experience a significant liquidity event.
+An investor may have enjoyed healthy paper returns already and the Seedrs Secondary Market provides them the opportunity to realise these before a full exit event.

-The Seedrs Secondary Market also makes it easier for companies to attract new investors without having to undertake a fundraising round.
+The Seedrs Secondary Market also makes it easier for companies to bring in new, committed shareholders without having to raise a fresh funding round.

 How it works

-The Seedrs Secondary Market opens for one week per month, beginning on the first Tuesday of every month at 11:00 am and ending the following Tuesday at 11:00 am – a period known as ‘Trading Tuesdays’.
+The Seedrs Secondary Market opens for one week per month, beginning on the first Tuesday of every month at 11:00 am and ending the following Tuesday at 11:00 am.

 Here’s a quick overview of how the market works: